m1ga/ti.tts/README.md

 ## Voices' names

- Voices are in the fromat:
+ Voices' names are in the fromat:

     <lang>-<region>-x-<flags>-<type>